Who's running for president in 2020?

-Booker has thus far campaigned on a message of unity and collective action, promising to bring Democrats and Republicans together like he has on issues such as criminal justice reform during his time in the Senate.
+Booker campaigned on a message of unity and collective action, promising to bring Democrats and Republicans together like he has on issues such as criminal justice reform during his time in the Senate.

 Montana Gov. Steve Bullock

 Buttigieg first made a national name for himself with a bid for Democratic National Committee chair in 2017.
-At 37 years old, he is the youngest candidate in the 2020 race, and could also become the first gay man to be elected president.
+He was the youngest candidate in the 2020 race, and could have become the first gay man to be elected president.

-While he trails many of his opponents in name recognition, Buttigieg argues that he could represent a generational shift in government, and speaks frequently of issues that will affect younger Americans, such as tax reform, gun control and climate change.
+While he trailed many of his opponents in name recognition early on, Buttigieg argued that he could represent a generational shift in government, and speaks frequently of issues that will affect younger Americans, such as tax reform, gun control and climate change.

 "I get the audacity of somebody like me talking about running for this office, but frankly it's a leap for anybody," Buttigieg said on ABC's "This Week" in February.
 "And yet all of the people who had that job have been mortals who just bring their experience to the table.
 My experience is that of guiding a city through transformation, and I think a mayor at any level has the kind of executive frontline government experience and, by the way, problem-solving experience that we need more in Washington right now."